 I used to think of other lands, escape reality in dreams

-From drifting snow to shaping sands, a melody within a stream
+From drifting snow to shifting sands, a melody within a stream

 And then I met a ragged man, who stopped and asked me for the time